dataswift/open-source-developer-portal/app/legals/HATDeX-Terms-of-Service.md

 ## Limitation of Liability

-1. To the fullest extent permitted by law, except for any liability for HATDeX's or its affiliates' fraud, fraudulent misrepresentation or gross negligence, HATDeX, its affiliates, suppliers or distributors shall not be liable for:
+1. To the fullest extent permitted by law, except for any liability for HATDeX&#39;s or its affiliates&#39; fraud, fraudulent misrepresentation or gross negligence, HATDeX, its affiliates, suppliers or distributors shall not be liable for:
     1. any indirect, special, incidental, exemplary, or consequential loss or damages of any kind;
     2. any loss of profit or income;
     3. any loss of business or business opportunity;